ruturajkanake/predicting-students-attentiveness/README.md

 1. Clone or download the current repository.
 2. Navigate through the directory minor-project in the terminal.
 3. Run "npm install" and then "cd client && npm install" in the terminal.
-4. Create file dev.env inside the config folder from the root directory and replace the strings.
+4. Create file dev.env from the root directory and replace the strings.
 5. Create file .env inside client folder and put the subscription key and the Endpoint.

 # Running the application